yukio708/gfarm-http-gateway/server/README.md

 ## API Documentation

-The gateway provides interactive API documentation via **Swagger UI**, auto-generated by FastAPI.
+gfarm-http-gateway provides interactive API documentation via **Swagger UI**, auto-generated by FastAPI.

 - Open in a browser at: